bhjaswanthreddy/jaswanth-portfolio/README.md

 ---

-## 💡 Why This Format?
+## Why This Format?

 As someone passionate about both **engineering** and **user experience**, I wanted this portfolio to feel like a journey—not just a static page.
 From my roots in C++ and Python to real-world ML applications and cloud deployments, this design embodies both the logic and creativity of my path.

-Built by Jaswanth Reddy Bhimavarapu 👨‍🚀
+Built by Jaswanth Reddy Bhimavarapu 👨
-# jaswanth-portfolio
-# jaswanth-portfolio
-# jaswanth-portfolio
-# jaswanth-portfolio
-# jaswanth-portfolio